Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Definitions

 Let $G$ be a graph with rings $\cal R$.
-A {\em precoloring} $\psi$ of $\cal R$ is a $3$-coloring of the graph $H=\bigcup {\cal R}$.
-Note that $H$ is a (not necessarily induced) subgraph of $G$.
-A precoloring of $\cal R$ {\em extends to a $3$-coloring of $G$} if there exists a $3$-coloring $\phi$ of $G$ such that $\phi(v)\neq \psi(v)$ for every weak vertex ring $v$ and $\phi(v)=\psi(v)$ for every other vertex $v$ incident with one of the rings.
-The graph $G$ is {\em $\cal R$-critical} if $G\neq H$ and for every proper subgraph $G'$ of $G$ that contains $\cal R$, there exists a precoloring of ${\cal R}$ that extends to a $3$-coloring of $G'$, but not to a $3$-coloring of $G$.
-For a precoloring $\phi$ of the rings, the graph $G$ is {\em $\phi$-critical} if $\phi$ does not extend to a $3$-coloring of $G$, but it extends to a $3$-coloring of every proper subgraph of $G$ that contains $\cal R$.
-Let us remark that if $G$ is $\phi$-critical for some $\phi$, then it is $\cal R$-critical, but the converse is not true (for example, consider a graph consisting of a single facial ring with two chords).
-On the other hand, if $\phi$ is a precoloring of the rings of $G$ that does not extend to a $3$-coloring of $G$, then $G$ contains a (not necessarily unique) $\phi$-critical subgraph.
+Let $H=\bigcup {\cal R}$ and let $H'$ be a (not necessarily induced) subgraph of $G$ obtained from $H$ by, for each weak vertex-like ring $R$, removing the main vertex and one of the non-main vertices of $R$ (or by removing two vertices of $R$ if $R$ has no main vertex), so that $H'$ intersects $R$ in exactly one non-main vertex.
+A {\em precoloring} $\psi$ of $\cal R$ is a $3$-coloring of the graph $H'$.
+A precoloring of $\cal R$ {\em extends to a $3$-coloring of $G$} if there exists a $3$-coloring $\phi$ of $G$ such that $\phi(v)=\psi(v)$ for every $v\in V(H')$.
+The graph $G$ is {\em $\cal R$-critical} if $G\neq H$ and for every proper subgraph $G'$ of $G$ that contains $H$, there exists a precoloring of ${\cal R}$ that extends to a $3$-coloring of $G'$, but not to a $3$-coloring of $G$.
+For a precoloring $\kappa$ of $\cal R$ the graph $G$ is {\em $\kappa$-critical} if $\kappa$ does not extend to a $3$-coloring of $G$, but it extends to a $3$-coloring of every proper subgraph of $G$ that contains $\cal R$.
+Let us remark that if $G$ is $\kappa$-critical for some $\kappa$, then it is $\cal R$-critical, but the converse is not true (for example, consider a graph consisting of a single ring with two chords).
+On the other hand, if $\kappa$ is a precoloring of the rings of $G$ that does not extend to a $3$-coloring of $G$, then $G$ contains a (not necessarily unique) $\kappa$-critical subgraph.